kassko/data-mapper/EXAMPLE.md

 private array $fullProfile = [];
 ```

-### DataSource Candidates (Rule-Based Selection)
+### DataSource Candidates (Expression-Based Selection)

 Select a data source dynamically based on context or conditions.
-When no rule matches, `defaultCandidate` is used:
+When no expression matches, `defaultCandidate` is used:

 ```php
 use Kassko\DataMapper\Attribute\DataSourcesStore;